soccermetrics/soccermetrics-client-py/docs/source/index.rst

 Report bugs with the
 `GitHub issue tracker <https://github.com/soccermetrics/soccermetrics-client-py/issues>`_.

+We welcome pull requests if you spot a bug or would like to see some additional functionality in the Client.
+To do so, please use the
+`GitHub pull request button <https://github.com/soccermetrics/soccermetrics-client-py/pulls>`_.
+Unless it is an extremely simple bugfix (e.g. a typo), you must include unit or functional tests.

 If you have any questions that couldn't be solved by the documentation, please email api-support@soccermetrics.net.